coevoeco/Rephine.r/README.md

 ## Overview

-The following is a step-by-step walkthrough for implementing the Rephine.r pipeline.
+Rephine.r is a command-line R script designed to identify common errors in gene clustering that can arise when building phage pangenomes.
+These include errors due to distant homologs being separated into multiple gene clusters, or fragmented genes being misidentified as multi-copy genes.

 This repository also includes the scripts "getSCG.r" and "fragclass.r", which can be used following Rephine.r to build an alignment of single-copy core genes and summarize which original gene calls were part of a fragmentation event (described in [Follow-up analyses](https://github.com/coevoeco/Rephine.r/blob/main/README.md#follow-up-analyses)).

 ### Dependencies: